 The Opening of the Service

 We then kneel confessing our sins to God, and then the pastor declares God’s forgiveness to us.
-When the pastor says these words of absolution, he is speaking on behalf of Jesus, as He Himself said in the Gospel of St. John Chapter 20, “If you forgive the sins of any, they are forgiven them,”and we can be as sure of God’s forgiveness as surely as if Jesus were saying those words with his own lips.
+When the pastor says these words of absolution, he is speaking on behalf of Jesus, as He Himself said in the Gospel of St. John Chapter 20, “If you forgive the sins of any, they are forgiven them,” and we can be as sure of God’s forgiveness as surely as if Jesus were saying those words with his own lips.

 The Service of the Word

 The Divine Service then continues with “the Service of the Word”.
 This starts with the pastor and congregation reciting a psalm or the singing of a hymn.
 The Kyrie, Hymn of Praise and Prayer follow leading up to the reading of God’s Holy Word.
-All of God’s Word is relevant so we include a reading from the Old Testament, a reading from one of the New Testament letters and rise for the reading of the Holy Gospel.
-At Concordia we use the historical 3 year series of readings.
-After the readings there is a special message for the children, the sermon hymn and then the sermon.
+All of God’s Word is relevant so we include a reading from the Old Testament, a reading from one of the New Testament letters, and rise for the reading of the Holy Gospel.
+At Concordia, we use the historical 3-year series of readings.
+After the readings, there is a special message for the children, the sermon hymn, and then the sermon.

 The Lutheran Sermon has always been most unique to all denominations because all sermons are Law and Gospel.
-The Law shows our sins while the Gospel shows how Christ has accomplished forgiveness of all our sins by dying for our sins.
+The Law shows our sins while the Gospel shows how Christ has accomplished the forgiveness of all our sins by dying for our sins.
 The sermon lets us know that God loves us and has mercy on us for Christ’s sake.

 At the completion of the sermon we often express our faith as a group by reciting one of the creeds of the Church.
 Depending on the setting of the service, the Creed is confessed either before or after the sermon.